-The PowerShot G1X Mark III couples the 24 Megapixel APS-C sensor with a 3x / 15-45mm zoom lens equivalent to 24-72mm, with an f2.8-5.6 focal ratio, closest focusing distance of 10cm at wide angle, four-stop optical stabilizer, and a built-in 3-stop ND filter.
+The PowerShot G1X Mark III couples the 24 Megapixel APSC sensor with a 3x / 15-45mm zoom lens equivalent to 24-72mm, with an f2.8-5.6 focal ratio, closest focusing distance of 10cm at wide angle, four-stop optical stabilizer, and a built-in 3-stop ND filter.
 These are squeezed into a drip and dustproof body with a built-in 2.36 Million dot OLED electronic viewfinder and a fully-articulated 3in touchscreen.
 There’s no 4k video nor a microphone input, but the Mark III’s 1080p video (up to 60p) benefits from the confident focusing of Dual Pixel CMOS AF and the ability to tap the screen to pull-focus; the AF system also supports burst shooting at 7fps or with fixed focus at 9fps.
-There’s also built-in Wifi accompanied by NFC and Bluetooth to ease connectivity, while the latter allows your phone to remotely power-up the camera to browse and transfer images even when it’s switched off.
+There’s also built-in Wifi accompanied by NFC and Bluetooth to ease connectivity, while the latter allows seamless GPS location tagging.
 The Mark III even becomes Canon’s first model to finally stitch panoramas in-camera.

 Impressively Canon’s managed to pack all of this into a body that’s comfortably smaller and lighter than the previous G1X Mark II – indeed it’s virtually the same size – and design – as the PowerShot G5X, but with a much larger sensor boasting almost three times the total surface area, not to mention one with phase-detect autofocus.
 Of course by employing a larger sensor, the G1X Mark III’s lens range can’t help but be shorter and optically dimmer than other models, but the fact you’re essentially carrying EOS 80D quality and focusing in a body that weighs just under 400g including a lens makes it a highly compelling prospect, whether used as a standalone camera or a companion to a larger body.
-I had the chance to get my hands-on a PowerShot G1X Mark III for my preview below which includes a video overview filmed in 4k!
-In the meantime, expect the G1X Mark III in November for $1299 / 1149 GBP / 1399 EUR; pre-order the G1X Mark III from Amazon.com!
+In my review, I’ll put the G1X Mark III through its paces and compare it to key rivals including the Sony RX100 Mark V and EOS M5 to help you choose the right premium compact camera!
+I’ll start with a video overview of the headline features.

 Canon’s PowerShot G1X Mark III breaks from the design of its predecessor to share more of the mini-DSLR styling of more recent models like the PowerShot G5X; indeed at first glance the G1X Mark III could be mistaken for the G5X as both are virtually the same size and share essentially the same design and control layout.